-RD 700 MA Experiential Integration (Non-credit)
+RD 700 MA Experiential Integration (non-credit)

-Experiential Integration (EI) is a non-credit component required for all Master's level programs at Briercrest College and Seminary.
+Experiential Integration (EI) is a noncredit component required for all Master's level programs at Briercrest College and Seminary.
 EI is designed to take the knowledge, attitudes, and skills acquired in curricular studies and incorporate what students have learned into a practical ministry or work context.
 Each MA degree has a unique Experiential Integration component and separate syllabi are offered for each.
 Typically, the EI requirement involves 150-250 hours of some kind of supervised ministry or program-related work.
-Though EI is non-credit, there is a one-time fee of \$150 for processing, registration, and supervision.
+Though EI is noncredit, there is a one-time fee of \$150 for processing, registration, and supervision.
 Prerequisite: Completion of a minimum of 30 credit hours of the program and permission of the program coordinator.
 Each program may have additional prerequisites, so students should consult the specific EI syllabus for their program.

-RD 701 Theological and Ministry Research (3 credit hours)
+RD 701 Research Methods and Design (3 credits)

-This course provides instruction in doing biblical/theological and ministry research as a lifelong learner.
-In addition to exploring the spirituality of scholarship and issues in theological epistemology, students will engage in a practical set of exercises in which they learn to select and narrow a research topic, identify and review relevant literature, design a research methodology, learn intermediate library skills, collect, organize and analyze data, and develop an argument.
-Students will prepare a preliminary proposal either for a Thesis or a Specialty Research Project SRP as a major component of the course.
+This course provides intermediate instruction in doing biblical/theological, ministry, and professional research as a life-long learner.
+Students will learn to select and narrow a research topic, identify and review the relevant literature, design a research methodology, more effectively utilize library resources, collect and organize data, and sharpen their writing, while preparing a proposal for a Specialty Research Project (SRP), thesis, or independent research project under the guidance of degree related faculty member.
+The course is required by all degree students and must be completed in the first half of their program.